bbrawar/ISMR_processing/README.md

                             %d = day of year in three digits, Ex.
 5 January then %d = 005

                            Ex. concated_22001.ismr is concetinated file for 1 January 2022.

+##### 3. ismr_processing_period.ipynb
+This ipython notebook is to process the data for the required duration and provide average values of TEC for all selected days.